barrycarter/bcapps/FETLIFE/fetlife-users-README.txt

 Fields:

-id: The kinkster's id.
+Field 1: id: The kinkster's id.
 The kinkster's profile page is "https://fetlife.com/users/xxx" where "xxx" is the id.
 The id doesn't change even if the kinkster changes their screenname.

-screenname: The kinkster's screenname.
+Field 2: screenname: The kinkster's screenname.

-age: The kinkster's age.
+Field 3: age: The kinkster's age.
 Some kinsters use high numbers here (frequently 94) if they don't want to use their real age.
 Since FetLife automatically increments ages yearly, an age of 95, 96, etc, also probably indicates the kinkster doesn't wish to give their age.

-gender: The kinkster's gender.
+Field 4: gender: The kinkster's gender.
 In addition to male (M) and female (F), Fetlife defines these special genders:

 CD/TV: Crossdresser/Transvestite